 As the year progresses, this blog will be regularly updated with dates and times for your TV gardening programmes plus any information we have on features and personalities.

-You'll be able to enjoy increased coverage of major Royal Horticultural Society shows this year.
-This is because the BBC have struck a four year deal with the RHS to broadcast programmes from not only Chelsea (22-26 May) and Hampton Court (3-8 July) but the Malvern Spring Festival (10-13 May) and the flower shows at Chatsworth (6-10 June) and Tatton (18-22 July).
+You'll continue to enjoy marvellous coverage of major Royal Horticultural Society shows this year, as the BBC have a contract until 2021 to broadcast programmes from not only Chelsea (21-25 May) and Hampton Court (1-7 July) but the Malvern Spring Festival (9-12 May) and the flower shows at Chatsworth (5-9 June) and Tatton (17-21 July).

 Cameras will also follow the development of the brand new RHS Garden Bridgewater due to open in 2019.
 At 154 acres, this is the largest gardening development in Europe including an 11 acre walled kitchen garden and a Learning Centre.

-RHS activities will also be highlighted on the new series of Gardeners' World which, like sunshine follows rain, returned to BBC Two on 9 March, with the weekly hour long programmes at 8.00pm once again revolving around the ubiquitous Mr Don, his Herefordshire garden and two dogs who get more fan mail than Monty.
+RHS activities will also be highlighted on the new series of Gardeners' World which, like sunshine follows rain, returns to BBC Two in March, with the weekly hour long programmes at 8.00pm once again revolving around the ubiquitous Mr Don, his Herefordshire garden and two dogs who get more fan mail than Monty.

-Charlie Dimmock's Garden Rescue is back on BBC One and BBC Two at various times throughout the summer.
+Charlie Dimmock's Garden Rescue will also be back on BBC at various times throughout the summer.
 Working on a restricted budget, gardening's one time pin-up girl and the gold medal-winning Rich brothers will again be vying for the householder's thumbs up before going ahead with one of the two designs that are presented.

-Don't forget that hidden away in the schedules if you are in not in Scotland, The Beechgrove Garden returned on 22 April for another 26 week run.
-North of the border you are able to watch this hardy annual antidote to Gardeners' World every Thursday at 7.00 in the evening but down south you have to set the alarm for 8.30 on a Sunday morning.
+North of the border you will be able to watch yet another series of this hardy annual, normally scheduled every Thursday evening but down south you have to set the alarm for an early start on a Sunday morning.